-To reduce GHG emission (scope 1) and other air emissions, our business units have also started to monitor the corporate vehicles' monthly mileage in order to track and minimise usage.
+To reduce GHG emission (scope 1) and other air emissions, our business units have also been monitoring the corporate vehicles' monthly mileage in order to track and minimise usage.
 Further, the Group has introduced initiatives to reduce the GHG emissions related to air travels.
 These measures have been cascaded to all business units where business travels are currently kept to on a need basis.
 Cross-locations business meetings are conducted via tele or video conferencing whenever practicable.

-During the review period, the Group's total GHG emission (scope 1, 2 and 3) and the total GHG emission (scope 1, 2 and 3) per employee decreased by approximately 6.4% and 6.1% respectively as compared to the same period of the previous year.
-And the Group's nitrogen oxides ("NOx"), sulphur oxides ("SOx") and respiratory suspended particles ("PM") emissions decreased by approximately 5.6%, 5.3% and 6.7% respectively as compared to the same period of the previous year.
+During the review period, the Group's GHG emission (scope 1, 2 and 3) and the GHG emission (scope 1, 2 and 3) per employee decreased by approximately 42.6% and 39.8% respectively as compared to the same period of the previous year.
+And the Group's nitrogen oxides ("NOx"), sulphur oxides ("SOx") and respiratory suspended particles ("PM") emissions decreased by approximately 42.2%, 41.3% and 48.4% respectively as compared to the same period of the previous year.

-The charts below present total GHG emissions and other air emissions in 2015 and 2016:
+The charts below present total GHG Emissions and other Air Emissions in 2016 and 2017.